-I have a question for you today and the only person you have to be honest with is you:
+I have a question for you, and the only person you owe an honest answer is yourself.

-When you became a caregiver, did you take it upon yourself to FIX everything that is wrong with the person for whom you are caring?
+As a caregiver, do you take it upon yourself to fix everything that is wrong with your care recipient?

-This was never your intention was it…but this is exactly what happens.
-If you can learn to control your urge to fix it, and become an advocate on behalf of your loved one, your role will be so much easier to manage.
+This was never your intention, but this cycle is a trap that many caregivers fall into.
+If you can learn to control your need to fix things and become an advocate for your loved one instead, your role will be much easier to manage.
 Their behavior will likely become easier to cope with as well.

-Let go.
-Let go of that fix it mentality.
-Set it free.
-Be the very best you can be.
-Know that the service you are providing is magic.
-Know its appreciated even if the person never says thank you.
+Just let go.
+Stop striving for perfection and searching for permanent solutions.
+Resolve to be the very best you can be.
+Know that the assistance you are providing is enough.
+Understand that it is appreciated even if the person you are caring for never says thank you.